-In this guide, we'll show you how to create the Face Zoom effect!
+In this guide we'll show you how to create the Face Zoom effect!

 In this guide, we'll cover:

-To create a texture from the camera video:
+So start by creating a texture from the camera video:

-Insert a rectangle.
 It'll automatically be added as a child of a canvas, so it scales with the screen of the device.

 We'll use the Patch Editor to apply the camera texture to the material.